DavideDeMarchi/geolayer/docs/source/usage.rst

     .. code-block:: console

        vlayer = vectorlayer.file('path to a .shp file', epsg=4326)
        vlayer.symbologyClear()

+       # Apply symbol to all features of the vectorlayer
+       vlayer.symbologyAdd(symbol=symbol)

-       vlayer.symbologyAdd(symbol=symbol)                              # Apply symbol to all features of the vectorlayer vlayer.symbologyAdd(rule="[CNTR_CODE] = 'IT'", symbol=symbol)   # Apply symbol only to features that are filtered by the rule on attributes
+       # Apply symbol only to features that are filtered by the rule on attributes
-                                                                       # See https://github.com/mapnik/mapnik/wiki/Filter for help on filter sintax
+       vlayer.symbologyAdd(rule="[CNTR_CODE] = 'IT'", symbol=symbol)

        m.add(vlayer.tileLayer())

+    For a complete guide of the mapnik filer syntax, see the `Mapnik Filter syntax page <https://github.com/mapnik/mapnik/wiki/Filter>`_

     The static methos vectorlayer.symbolChange can be used to change a parametric symbol

     Example:

     .. code-block:: console

         symbol = [
                     [
                        ["PolygonSymbolizer", "fill", 'FILL-COLOR'],